 Our children have been allergic to peanuts since they were babies, breaking out in hives when there were even trace amounts in any food they ate.
 So we’ve listed their allergy in all the forms we fill out each year for the school, and avoided bringing peanuts into our home.

-But not everyone needs it, as we found out.
-Children do outgrow food allergies — even severe ones — and it’s better to get them retested, rather than assume they are still allergic and keep refilling expensive prescriptions.
-Aside from hives, our children had no life-threatening reaction to peanuts, thankfully, so we had never gotten a prescription for an EpiPen.
+It’s better to get children retested, rather than assume they are still allergic and keep refilling expensive prescriptions and have them live in fear of a food.
+Aside from hives, our children had no life-threatening reaction to peanuts, thankfully, so we had never needed to get a prescription for an EpiPen.
 When the school sent the request home, that’s when we went to an allergist.

 After a skin prick test, a blood test to double-check results, and an oral sample of peanut butter that was given while in the clinic, we found out both children had outgrown their peanut allergy and would not need any medication.

 This was an eye-opener for us.
 Children do commonly outgrow dairy and egg allergies, but statistics show it’s possible to outgrow other food allergies too.

 “Eighty percent of kids will outgrow egg, soy, milk and wheat allergies, about 20% will outgrow peanuts, and 15% to 20% of those with fish and shellfish allergies will outgrow it,” says Stephanie Leonard, MD, director of the food allergy center at Rady Children’s Hospital in San Diego.

 This is why it’s important to get children tested.
 Allergists recommend retesting, every year or every other year, depending on the severity of the allergy, before filling prescriptions for allergy medicines and restricting food habits.

 Why Test?
 Impact on Quality of Life and Nutrition